 “The different ocean tones throughout the layers create depth in this greenish teal blue color,” says hairstylist Victoria Burnham of Billings, MT.

-To maintain this vibrant medium teal shade, Burnham says many products go along with it even after the salon.
+To maintain this vibrant medium teal hair shade, Burnham says many products go along with it even after the salon.

 “Creative colors wash out quicker than natural colors and lose vibrancy.
 Use cool water on your hair during showers.
 Use non-sulfate shampoos or color-depositing shampoos like Viral.
 They tend to keep these tones longer between salon visits,” she explains.